manuel-sosa/sqlalchemy-challenge/README.md

 This repo contains a climate analysis and exploration of a database related to Honolulu, Hawaii, using SQLAlchemy ORM, Pandas, and Matplotlib.

-:bar_chart: # **Climate Analysis and Data Exploration:** [(_ERD Sketch_)](https://github.com/manuel-sosa/sql-challenge/blob/main/01_data_modeling/erd_sketch.jpg) & [(_Table Schemata_)](https://github.com/manuel-sosa/sql-challenge/blob/main/02_data_engineering/table_schemata.sql)
+:bar_chart: # **Climate Analysis and Data Exploration:** [(_01_data_analysis_)](https://github.com/manuel-sosa/sqlalchemy-challenge/blob/main/01_data_analysis/climate_starter.ipynb)

-This section involves connecting to a SQLite database, reflecting tables into classes, and performing analysis on precipitation and station data.
-Techniques include querying data, loading results into Pandas DataFrames, and visualizing data through plots.
+This repo involves connecting to a SQLite database, reflecting tables into classes, and performing analysis on precipitation and station data.
+Techniques include querying data, loading results into Pandas, and visualizing data through plots.

-:open_file_folder: # **Designing a Climate App:** [(_Query Analyses_)](https://github.com/manuel-sosa/sql-challenge/blob/main/03_data_analysis/employee_queries.sql)
+:open_file_folder: # **Designing a Climate App:** [(_02_climate_app_)](https://github.com/manuel-sosa/sqlalchemy-challenge/blob/main/02_climate_app/app.py)

-Utilizing Flask to create a RESTful API based on the completed analysis, participants develop routes that return JSON data for precipitation, stations, and temperature observations.
+Utilizing Flask to create an API based on the completed analysis, participants develop routes that return JSON data for precipitation, stations, and temperature observations.